Horse-chestnut leaf miner: a pest to fear?

-Found throughout the territory, this insect weakens horse-chestnut trees.
+Present throughout the territory, this insect weakens horse chestnuts

 Contents

-For around twenty years, climate disruption has greatly favoured the arrival of pest insects that had previously not been present in particular regions.
-In parallel, the growth in international trade is also contributing to the infestation of our plants by insects that were previously unknown or present only in small numbers in our territory.
+For about twenty years, climate disruption has greatly favoured arrival of pest insects previously absent from certain regions.
+At the same time, increasing international trade has also contributed to infestation of our plants by insects previously unknown or scarce in our territory.
 The horse chestnut leaf miner (Cameraria ohridella) belongs to this latter category of insects.
-Discovered in 1984 in the Balkans, it has rapidly spread across Europe, eventually crossing the French border in 2000 via Alsace.
-Today, its presence is established on virtually 100% of the territory, in both urban and rural settings.
+Discovered in 1984 in the Balkans, it spread rapidly throughout Europe, reaching France in 2000 via Alsace.
+Today, it is present on virtually 100% of the country, in urban and rural areas alike.

-Learn to identify this lepidopteran from the leaf-mining larvae on the leaves of horse chestnut trees, and discover how to fight effectively and naturally to limit its progression.
+Learn to identify this moth with leaf-mining larvae of horse chestnuts, and discover how to fight it effectively and naturally to limit its spread.

 Read also